ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 ### Persistent Data Management
 > Describe the Database changes you intend to make.
-> Outline new config options you will add
+> Outline new configuration options you plan to introduce
 > Describe all other data persistence mechanisms you may use.

 ### Access Control / Security Aspects
 > Describe the access control considerations for your feature

 ### Other Design Decisions
-> Potential candidates to discuss here: WebSockets, Test strategy
+> Potential topics to discuss here include: WebSockets, testing strategies.

 ## UI/UX Design
 > Describe the user flow (references to dynamic model).